Judge Approves AT&T-Time Warner Mega Deal, Rules Against DOJ (NYSE:T)(NYSE:TWX)

 The DOJ had seemingly anticipated the ruling, having requested during the April trial that alternative structural solutions be imposed if the deal were altogether sanctioned.

-Both stocks were spiking higher in Tuesday's after-hours session.
+Time Warner's stock spiked higher in Tuesday's after-hours session.

 Why It’s Important